Forwarding: Lenses

 Lens XI: 203, 2016, alpha gypsum polymer, 5 3/8 in x 3 1/4 in x 3 in

-Forwarding: Lenses is the second of several Forwarding projects.
+Forwarding: Lenses is the second of the Forwarding projects.
 All are based on a set of 306 shapes drawn by Rachel Blair Greene in the late 19th-century and which fit together to make up her Crazy Quilt, now in the collection of the American Folk Art Museum.
-Whereas Forwarding I-XI (and its progenitor Correspondence) focus on the flat shapes and the quilt itself, Forwarding: Lenses are hand polished resin-infused plaster sculptures which embody my sense that an artwork can metaphorically function as a lens that projects the imagined back and forth in time between artist and viewer.
+Whereas Forwarding I-XI (and its progenitor Correspondence) focus on the flat shapes and the quilt itself, Forwarding: Lenses are hand polished resin-infused plaster sculptures which describe a metaphor: between artist and viewer, an artwork functions as a projection lens, casting ideas and attention back and forth in time.

 All Image Credits: Tom Powel Imaging